greg7mdp/rippled/docs/sidechain/spec.md

 sidechain.
 A new ledger object called a "cross-chain sequence number" is used to prevent transaction replay.

-A source chain is the chain where the cross-chain transfer start - by either putting assets into trust on the mainchain or returning wrapped assets on the sidechain.
+A source chain is the chain where the cross-chain transfer starts - by either putting assets into trust on the mainchain or returning wrapped assets on the sidechain.
 The steps for moving funds from a source chain to a destination chain
 are:

-1) On the destination chain, an account submits a transaction that adds a ledger object that will be used to identify the initiating transaction and prevent the initiating transaction from being claimed on the destination chain more than once.
+1) On the destination chain, an account submits a transaction that adds a ledger object called a "crss-chain sequence number" that will be used to identify the initiating transaction and prevent the initiating transaction from being claimed on the destination chain more than once.
+This transaction will include a signature reward amount, in XRP.
+Rewards amounts much match the amount specified by the sidechain ledger object, and the reward amount will be deducted from the accounts balance and held on this ledger object.
+   Collecting rewards is discussed below.
 The door account will keep a new ledger object - a sidechain.
-This sidechain ledger object will keep a counter that is used for "cross chain sequence numbers".
+This sidechain ledger object will keep a counter that is used for these "cross chain sequence numbers".
 A "cross chain sequence number" will be checked out from this counter and the counter will be incremented.
 Once checked out, the sequence number would be owned by the account that submitted the transaction.
 See the section below for what fields are present in the new sidechain ledger object and cross chain sequence number ledger object.
 The actual number must be retrieved from the transaction metadata on a validated ledger.

 2) On the source chain, an initiating transaction is sent from a source account.
-   This transaction will include the amount to transfer, sidechain, "cross chain sequence number" from step (1), a signature reward amount, in XRP, and an optional destination account on the destination chain.
-Rewards amounts much match the amount specified by the sidechain ledger object.
-Both the asset being transferred cross-chain and the reward amount will be transferred from the source account to the door account.
-Collecting rewards is discussed below.
-This transaction will create a `XChainTransferRewardState` ledger object for this transaction.
-It will be owned by the door account.
+   This transaction will include the amount to transfer, sidechain spec, "cross chain sequence number" from step (1), and an optional destination account on the destination chain.
+The asset being transferred cross-chain will be transferred from the source account to the door account.

 3) When a witness servers sees a new cross-chain transaction, it submits a transaction on the destination chain that adds a signature witnessing the cross-chain transaction.
-This will include the amount being transferred cross-chain, the reward amount, the account to send the reward to, the sidechain spec, the sending account, and the optional destination account.
-   These signatures will be accumulated on the cross-chain sequence number object.
+This will include the amount being transferred cross-chain, the account to send the signature reward to on the destination chain, the sidechain spec, the sending account, and the optional destination account.
+These signatures will be accumulated on the cross-chain sequence number object on the destination chain.
 The keys used in these signatures must match the keys on the multi-signers list on the door account.

 4) When a quorum of signatures have been collected, the cross-chain funds can be claimed on the destination chain.
-If a destination account is specified, the funds will move when the transaction that adds the last signature is executed (the signature that made the quorum).
-On success, the cross-chain sequence number object is removed.
+If a destination account was specified in the initialting transaction on the source chain, the funds will move when the transaction that adds the last required witness signature is executed (the signature that made the quorum).
+On success, the cross-chain sequence number object is removed and the signature rewards are paid (see step 6).
 If there is an error (for example, the destination has deposit auth set) or the optional destination account was not specified, a "cross-chain claim" transaction must be use.
 Note, if the signers list on the door account changes while the signatures are collected, the signers list at the time the quorum is reached is controlling.
 When the quorum is reach, the signing keys will be checked against the current signers list, and if a collected signature's key is no longer on that list it is removed and signatures will continue to be collected.

-5) On the destination chain, the the owner of the "cross chain sequence number" (see 1) can submit a "cross chain claim" transaction that includes the "cross chain sequence number", the sidechain, and the destination.
+5) On the destination chain, the the owner of the "cross chain sequence number" (see 1) can submit a "cross chain claim" transaction that includes the "cross chain sequence number", the sidechain spec, and a destination.
 The "cross chain sequence number" object must exist and must have already collected enough signatures from the witness servers for this to succeed.
-On success, a payment is made from the door account to the destination and the "cross chain sequence number" is deleted.
+On success, a payment is made from the door account to the specified destination, signature rewards are distributed (see step 6), and the "cross chain sequence number" is deleted.
 A "cross chain claim" transaction can only succeed once, as the "cross chain sequence number" for that transaction can only be created once.
    In case of error, the funds can be sent to an alternate account and eventually returned to the initiating account.
 Note that this transaction is only used if the optional destination account is not specified in step (2) or there is an error when sending funds to that destination account.

-6) When a witness server sees funds being claimed on the destination chain, it submits a `XChainAddWitness` transaction on the source chain adding its signature to allow the signature rewards to be collected.
-It collects these signatures on the `XChainTransferRewardState` created in step (2).
-When a quorum of signature is collected, the reward pool is distrubuted to the signature providers on the destination chain as well as the signature providers authorizing the signer's reward.
-The rewards will be transferred to the destination addresses specified in the signatures.
+6) When funds are successfully claimed on the destination chain, the reward pool is distrubuted to the signature providers.
+The rewards will be transferred to the destination addresses specified in the messages the witnesses sign.
+These accounts are on the destination chain.
 (Note: the witness servers specify where the rewards for its signature goes, this is not specified on the sidechain ledger object).
-The `XChainTransferRewardState` is destroyed when the reward pool is distributed.

 The cross-chain transfer is now complete.
-Note that the transactions sent by the witness servers that add their signatures may send the signatures in a batch.
+Note that the transactions sent by the witness servers that add their signatures may send signatures in a batch.

 ## Supporting transactions overview